 Your vehicle is equipped with a crash sensing and diagnostic module which records information about the air bag and sensor systems.
 In the event of a collision this module may save information related to the collision including information about the air bag system and impact severity.
-This information will assist Ford Motor Company in the servicing vehicle and helping to better understand real world collisions and further improve the safety of future vehicles.
+This information will assist Ford Motor Company in servicing the vehicle and in helping to better understand real world collisions and further improve the safety of future vehicles.

-Important supplemental restraint system (SRS) precautions
+Important SRS precautions

-The supplemental restraint system is designed to work with the safety belt to help protect the driver and right front passenger from certain upper body injuries.

-Air bags DO NOT inflate slowly or gently and the risk of injury from a deploying air bag is greatest close to the trim covering the air bag module.
+The SRS is designed to work with the safety belt to help protect the driver and right front passenger from certain upper body injuries.
+Air bags DO NOT inflate slowly; there is a risk of injury from a deploying air bag.